Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

 ![Tax rates](../../Assets/Screenshots/Taxes/Settings/TaxRates/TaxRates.png "[Tax rates]")

 1. Select the checkbox of the tax rate to be deleted.
   The editing toolbar is displayed.

-  > [Warning] Be aware that the existing tax rate will be deleted permanently.
+  > [Caution] Be aware that the existing tax rate will be deleted permanently.

 2. Click the [DELETE] button in the upper right corner.
   The selected tax rate has been deleted.

 3. Click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the upper right corner.
   The deleted tax rate is removed from the list of tax rates.

 [comment]: <> (19.09.22 - DELETE Button not working.
 Bug reported.
 Check again when fixed if Refresh button is needed here.)

 ## Define the tax rates for delivery thresholds